saffire/saffire/docs/spec/source/control-structures.rst

 		// only done when $a equals 1
 	}

-When you only have one statement, you can omit the brackets:
+When you only have one statement, you can omit the curly brackets:

 ::

 	if ($a == 1) dothis();

-It's also possible to have an else-statement after the if, which gets executed when the condition is NOT met:
+It's also possible to have an else-statement after the if, which gets executed if the condition is NOT met:

 ::

 	if ($a == 1) {
-		// done when $a == 1
+		// done when $a equals 1
 	} else {
 		// done when $a not equals 1
 	}